Get Financing Today!

 Should I Repair or Replace my Roof?

 There are a few factors that go into deciding whether or not to replace or repair your roof.
-One of the most important factors is going to be the roofs age.
-If the age of the roof is reaching it’s final years, it’s a good idea to just fully replace it because problems will keep arising until you do.
+One of the most important factors is going to be the roof age.
+If the age of the roof is reaching its final years, it’s a good idea to just fully replace it because problems will keep arising until you do.
 Roofs generally last 20-30 years depending on the type of roof.
 Another factor to consider is how much of a difference is the price of the repair and replacement.
 If the price is close you should just go ahead and fully replace your roof.
 If the damage is localized in one spot it’s a good idea to just repair it.

-Maintaining your Roof to Avoid Costly Repairs
+Ways to Maintain Your Roof to Avoid Costly Repairs